JacobDemm/Star_Wars_Character_Indentification/README.md

 My analysis on this project is documented in the PowerPoint presentation.
-Quick note: The Kaggle dataset I collected from was here https://www.kaggle.com/datasets/xvivancos/star-wars-movie-scripts.
+Quick note: The Kaggle dataset I collected from was from here https://www.kaggle.com/datasets/xvivancos/star-wars-movie-scripts.